LexisNexis-Metabase/metabase-client-sample/README.md

 # metabase-client-sample
 Contains sample code needed to pull articles from LexisNexis Metabase

-## What is the Metabase Client Sample
+## What is the Metabase Client Sample?

 The purpose of this project is to show you how to work with the Metabase API.
 Each call to the Metabase API will return a download of the latest articles available in either a JSON feed or an XML feed.